ngtduc693/Python-FastAPI-Template/README.md

 ## Deployment
 - Ready for CI/CD on Azure Cloud.
-- Use Alembic for migrations.
+- Use Alembic for migrations, if you use the NOSQL like Azure Cosmos NoSQL, just skip it.
 - Use Sentry for error monitoring.

 ## Notes